GLIDE-LLC/docs/nomenclature.md

 Follow these guidelines for naming WP Engine environments.

-> ✔️ Guidelines on how to use different WP Engine environments in development Workflow is available here in [WP Engine Environments](https://github.com/) document.
+> Guidelines on how to use different WP Engine environments in development Workflow is available here in [WP Engine Environments Workflow](https://github.com/) document.

 <br>